hapax/hapax.github.io/assets/minimal-networks.md

 Instead of computing these difficult things by hand, you might hope to quickly (and perhaps approximately) solve problems by dipping them in soapy water.
-And this turns out to be possible!
+This turns out to be the case!

 The key is to give the bubble walls something to hold onto.
 In a foam, they can only hold onto themselves, and we get the